Rakuen Noise

 Rakuen Noise (楽園ノイズ, Rakuen Noizu) is a Japanese light novel series written by Hikaru Sugii and illustrated by Yū Akinashi.
 The series is published by ASCII Media Works, under their Dengeki Bunko imprint, since May 2020, with five volumes released as of August 2022.
-A manga adaptation, illustrated by Akisato Shino, started in Media Factory's Monthly Comic Alive in March 2022.
+A manga adaptation, illustrated by Akisato Shino, ran in Media Factory's Monthly Comic Alive from March 2022 to December 2023.

 Media

 Light novel

 Written by Hikaru Sugii and illustrated by Yū Akinashi, the series was first published on the web novel platform Kakuyomu on May 1, 2020; the first volume was released on May 9 of the same year.
-As of August 10, 2022, five volumes have been released.
+As of June 10, 2025, seven volumes have been released.

 Manga

-A manga adaptation, illustrated by Akisato Shino, started in Media Factory's Monthly Comic Alive on March 26, 2022.
-The first volume was released on September 22, 2022.
+A manga adaptation, illustrated by Akisato Shino, ran in Media Factory's Monthly Comic Alive from March 26, 2022 to December 27, 2023.
+Three volumes were released from September 22, 2022, to February 27, 2024; the latter published digitally only.

 Reception

 The series placed fourth on Takarajimasha's 2021 Kono Light Novel ga Sugoi!
 New Work category, and placed sixth in the bunkobon category.